 - Line a bread pan or casserole dish with parchment paper.
 Oil both the pan and the parchment paper.
-Set aside to use later.1 teaspoon oil (olive, canola, etc.)
+Set aside to use later.1 tsp oil (olive, canola, etc.)

-- In a small saucepan, over medium heat, add the water and corn syrup.3 tablespoon water, ¼ cup corn syrup
+- In a small saucepan, over medium heat, add the water and corn syrup.3 tbsp water, 1/4 cup corn syrup

 - Slowly pour the sugar into the middle of the pan.
 Use caution not to have the sugar splatter on the sides of the saucepan.1 cup sugar

 - Using a whisk, gently mix the sugar with the water and corn syrup.
 The sugar only needs to be slightly wet.

 - Heat the sugar over medium heat until the mixture begins to boil.
 Place the lid over the sugar for one minute.
 This will create moisture, which will help any sugar on the sides of the saucepan to melt down to the rest of the mixture.

 - Remove the lid and insert the candy thermometer.
 Allow the sugar to boil without stirring (it's hard, but don't stir) until the sugar reaches 320 degrees.
 This will take between 5 and 10 minutes.

 - Quickly whisk together the butter and heavy cream if they have separated.

 - SLOWLY add the butter and heavy cream mixture to the sugar in quarter increments.
 Note: Adding butter and heavy cream to the sugars will cause the mixture to bubble intensely.
 Take this step slowly and carefully and slowly to prevent the mixture from bubbling over the sides of the saucepan and possible burns.

 - Once the butter and cream have been added the overall temperature will drop.
 Continue to cook until the caramel reaches between 240 and 245 degrees.
 240 would be a softer caramel.

 - Pour the caramel into the bread pan or casserole dish.
-Wait fifteen minutes and dust with sea salt.1 teaspoon sea salt
+Wait fifteen minutes and dust with sea salt.1 tsp sea salt

 - Allow caramel for at least 3 hours to cool.